 If it will help to sell a product, take shots from several angles — front of the product, back of the product, the label if it has useful information, a closeup of the pattern, etc. Make sure the camera is oriented properly for portrait or landscape and that the products are in focus.

 If possible, forward a few sample product photos to your web designer for suggestions before you photograph all of the products.

 19. Rename the photos before uploading.

-Before you upload the photos, rename them with the product name and a sequential number or description.
+Before you upload the photos, rename them with the product name, the product SKU or item number, and a short description.
 This makes it much easier to find specific photos later and can help with search engine optimization.

 20. Consider getting the photos retouched.

 This can include color correcting, removing or replacing the backgrounds, watermarking, etc. It does add to the cost of the photos, but is usually worth it to make a professional first impression.

 A Sample Product Photo Shoot: Bad to Good

 This gallery shows how small changes can greatly improve the quality of amateur product photos.

 - a Samsung camera phone (an iPhone or other camera will also work)